Woven vs knit fabric guide for apparel brands

 Woven fabrics are made by interlacing two sets of yarns at right angles: the warp (running lengthwise on the loom) and the weft (running crosswise).
 This over-under interlacing creates a stable, structured fabric.
 Think denim, canvas, twill, Oxford cloth, silk, chiffon, and most traditional shirting fabrics — all woven.

-Visually, you can often distinguish them: woven fabrics have a regular grid-like structure when held up to light, while knit fabrics show the characteristic loop structure and tend to curl at the edges when cut.
+Visually, you can often distinguish them: woven fabrics have a regular grid-like structure when held up to light, while knit fabrics show the characteristic loop structure and tend to curl at the edges when cut.!Custom hoodie manufacturing uses fleece knit fabric for stretch and comfort

 Key Properties of Woven Fabrics

 Stability: The interlaced construction creates a stable, dimensionally consistent fabric.
-Wovens hold their shape, do not stretch significantly in any direction (unless woven with elastic yarns), and maintain a crisp structure.
+Wovens hold their shape, don't stretch significantly in any direction (unless woven with elastic yarns), and maintain a crisp structure.

 Fraying edges: Cut edges of woven fabrics will fray unless finished — seam allowances need to be serged, bound, or French-seamed.
 This is a manufacturing consideration that adds steps compared to knit.